 Final Cajun Mac and Cheese Recipe Notes

 Don’t wanna fuss with a roux and cheese sauce?
-You could try alternatives like the light alfredo sauce I used in my breakfast mac and cheese, the blended cottage cheese sauce from my best protein mac and cheese, or jarred queso like in my chicken fajita pasta bake.
+You could try alternatives like the light alfredo sauce I used in my breakfast mac and cheese, the blended cottage cheese sauce from my best protein mac and cheese and high protein macaroni salad, or jarred queso like in my chicken fajita pasta bake.
 Or you could even skip it all and go straight in like my chicken bacon ranch mac and cheese calls for.

 If you’re part of the cheddar powder fan club, you could probably reduce the fat content a bit further by swapping some cheddar for cheddar powder.
 I’d mix the cheddar powder with the Greek yogurt and add at the end of cooking.